-Over two years through research including desk studies, focus groups, stakeholder events, workshops and surveys, the TEL Programme has established the need for a national learning solution with 1000s of digital learning resources available for all professions across the NHS and social care.
+Through thorough research including desk studies, focus groups, stakeholder events, workshops and surveys, the Technology Enhanced Learning (TEL) Programme has identified the need for a national learning solution with 1000s of digital learning resources available for all professions across the NHS and social care.

 The learning solution will provide access to a full range of resources, guidance and educational innovations across the NHS and higher education which can also be shared, signposted, evaluated and developed.
 As well as helping to drive up quality, the learning solution will help promote and harness innovation and draw on the best practice, talent and projects within and beyond the NHS.